The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 4. Take a one-day trip to Barbuda

+Among the places to visit in Antigua and Barbuda is the unique Barbuda Island.
 Known for its pink sand and for being home to one the largest colonies of Frigate birds, Barbuda is Antigua’s little sister island that deserves to be seen at least once.
 There are two ways to visit.

-- Take the ferry boat, Barbuda Express, and let Capitan Greg take you to Barbuda, where you will be free to move around and enjoy the island at your own pace.
+In both cases, you can take the ferry boat, Barbuda Express, and let Capitan Greg take you to Barbuda, where you will be free to move around and enjoy the island at your own pace.

 5. Join a sailing lesson

-In Antigua sailing is The Thing!
+In Antigua, sailing is The Thing!
 In fact, one of the main events in Antigua is Sailing Week, which is normally at the end of April and it marks the end of the high season.
-As you can imagine the island is not short of sailing schools.
+As you can imagine, the island is not short of sailing schools.

 One of them is Ondeck Sailing, whose office is located in English Harbour, just above the Marina docks, one of my favorite places to hang out.